 The Centre for Contemporary Art (CCA) Singapore is a research centre of Nanyang Technological University, developed with support from the Economic Development Board, Singapore.
 Located in Gillman Barracks alongside a cluster of international galleries, the CCA is led by Founding Director Professor Ute Meta Bauer.
 The CCA takes a holistic approach towards art and culture, intertwining its three platforms: Exhibitions, Residencies and Research.

 The CCA positions itself as a centre for critical discourse and experimental practices for Singapore, the region and beyond.
 It aims to play an active role within the local art scene, as well as being a part of the development of regional and international art infrastructures.

-The CCA comprises several spaces at Gillman Barracks, each dedicated to a specific area of activity: an Exhibition Space (Block 43); Office (Block 7) and Research Centre (Block 6); and Artists Studios (Block 37 and 38).
+The CCA comprises several spaces at Gillman Barracks, each dedicated to a specific area of activity: an Exhibitions (Block 43), Artists Studios (Block 37 and 38), Research Centre and Office (Block 6).

 Image: Theatrical Fields, Joan Jonas, Lines in the Sand (2002).
 Photo: Werner Maschmann.
 Courtesy of the artist